hexagon6/docker-compose-nginx-markdown/README.md

 1. modify the volume location inside compose.yml
 2. run `docker compose up -d`
 3. add .md files to your volume for pages

+## why?

+I wanted to run [https://nginx-extras.getpagespeed.com/modules/markdown/](https://nginx-extras.getpagespeed.com/modules/markdown/#build-with-cmark-gfm-tables-support) but did not find a compiled version for ubuntu / debian, as I like to use docker compose and went through all the compilation steps I thought maybe someone else could find this useful.

+## possible improvements

+- Docker image size optimization
+  - remove downloaded apt cache after package installation
+  - use separate build & run images